 Native region: New Guinea

-Size and packing method: You will receive a bare root plant about 3 inches from one leaf tip to the other, carefully wrapped in a damp paper towel.
-Individual plants may or may not have fully developed pitchers at the time of shipping but will produce more as new leaves form.
+Size and packing method: You will receive a bare root plant 4-6 from one leaf tip to the other, carefully wrapped in a damp paper towel.